yalhasan/Task-Express-M3-Middlewares-noSQL/README.md

 2. If a file is uploaded, save the path in the body as `req.body.image` before the post instance is created.
 3. In the `PostSchema`, add a new property called image of type `String`.
 4. Test your post create api using postman.
+5. Try to access the image from the post through the browser.

 ## Bonus